 Can I request sedation at the dentist?

-Yes, you can request sedation at the dentist.
-Different levels of sedation are available, ranging from mild sedation with nitrous oxide (laughing gas) to deep sedation or general anesthesia.
-Discuss your needs with your dentist before making any decisions.
-This will ensure they can prescribe the most effective type of anesthesia for your comfort and safety.
+Yes, you can request sedation at our dental office.
+Different levels of sedation are available and range from mild to deep sedation.
+Discuss your needs with us before we make any decisions.
+We want to prescribe the most effective type of anesthesia for your comfort and safety.

 What can I take for anxiety before dental work?